tock/tock/doc/reference/trd-appid.md

 ===============================

-While `TbfFooterV2Credentials` typically define the identity and credentials of an application, they are typically large data structures that are too large to store in RAM.
+While `TbfFooterV2Credentials` typically define the identity and credentials of an application, they are often large data structures that are too large to store in RAM.
 When parts of the kernel wish to apply security or access policies based on Application Identifiers, they need a concise way to represent these